rhagarty/ca-assets/README.md

 The scripts build the following data, which will be output to local .csv files, and also to Db2 Warehouse tables.

+* Reviews - this contains all of the reviews for each of the products.
+Includes rating and sentiment score.
 * Products - this is information about each of our products.
 Includes product_id, name, and unit price.
 * Stores - this is information about each of our stores.
 Includes store_id and location.
 * Sales - this is the sales data from each of the stores.
 Includes store_id, product_id, data, and amount of items sold.